The Catholic Daughters of the Americas is

 Who Are The Catholic Daughters?

-The program includes concerns of today’s church and society as well as issues that affect the well-being of women and children.
+Catholic Daughters address the concerns of today’s church and society, as well as issues that affect the well-being of women and children.
+The programs cover a vast scope of activities beginning at the parish level and expanding into concerns of today's church and society.

 Girls and young women ages 6-18 can join the Junior Catholic Daughters of the Americas.